How to truncate long text with customized ellipsis position in Looker Studio

 3. Chart configuration

-At last, only one thing needs to be verified on the chart configuration: Be sure to check “Wrap text” in the table body section of chart style tab, and so turn off the default truncation at the right of long values.
+At last, only one thing needs to be verified on the chart configuration: Be sure to uncheck “Wrap text” in the table body section of chart style tab, and so turn off the default truncation at the right of long values.

 Then, use your calculated field as a dimension.